MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   /// Once shared, the same content of the buffer will be accessible from both
   /// the app process and script in WebView.
 Modification to the content will be visible
   /// to all parties that have access to the buffer.
-  /// For 32bit application, the creation will fail with E_INVALIDARG if `size` is larger than 4GB.
   HRESULT CreateSharedBuffer(
     [in] UINT64 size,
     [out, retval] ICoreWebView2SharedBuffer** shared_buffer);